PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: PhyAVBench

-For each prompt, we record or collect real-world audible videos that faithfully reflect the described physical conditions.
-Unlike existing benchmarks~\cite{liu2025javisdit,mao2024tavgbench,hua2025vabench,shimada2024savgbench} that reuse existing datasets such as \textit{AudioSet}~\cite{gemmeke2017audio}, all videos in PhyAVBench are newly recorded or collected to avoid data leakage.
-Whenever possible, data are captured under controlled environments to ensure that the target physical variable is the dominant source of sound variation.
-To improve diversity and robustness, videos are collected across different instances, performers, and recording devices, while strictly adhering to the same physical constraints.
-Each prompt is associated with multiple independent video samples, enabling statistically reliable evaluation and reducing the influence of incidental noise or recording artifacts.
+\textbf{4) Real-World Audio-Video Data Collection.} For each prompt, we record new videos that faithfully reflect the target physical conditions.
+Unlike prior benchmarks~\cite{liu2025javisdit,mao2024tavgbench,hua2025vabench,shimada2024savgbench} that reuse existing datasets such as AudioSet~\cite{gemmeke2017audio}, all data are newly collected to avoid leakage.
+Whenever possible, recordings are conducted in controlled settings to isolate the intended physical variable, while diversity is ensured through variations in instances, performers, and devices under consistent constraints.
+Each prompt is paired with multiple independent samples, enabling statistically reliable evaluation and reducing the impact of noise and recording artifacts.